hilch/brsnmp/README.md

 ```

 ### `--filter`
-sets a filter for the operations to be executed (highly recommended if you plan to set the ip settings ;-) ).
+sets a filter for the operations to be executed (highly recommended if you plan to set the ip settings :grimacing: ).
 The filter is applied to a --details - output.
 The filter is a ECMA Regual Expression (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
 But in most cases a simple text should be sufficient.